 Why You’ll Love This Recipe

-- The dough comes together in minutes and there’s no chill time required.
+- The dough comes together in minutes.
+There’s no chill time required.

 - This Lucky Charms cookie recipe is made with both the marshmallows and the cereal.
-The cereal definitely adds in a little bit of the Lucky Charms cereal flavor and some crunch!
+The cereal adds a little Lucky Charms cereal flavor and crunch!

 Here are some useful notes on the ingredients needed to make this Lucky Charm cookie recipe.